-The third mechanism A3 does not involve any grandfathering.
-Instead, quotas are distributed in proportion to current production, i.e., output-based allocation, which was examined in the analytical model in Section 2.
+Finally, the fourth mechanism A4 assumes that quotas are distributed in proportion to current production, i.e., output-based allocation, which was examined in the analytical model in Section 2.
 As shown in Section 2, this allocation mechanism acts as an implicit production subsidy, and hence gives increased incentives to produce electricity.
-Note, however, that only fossil-based electricity production receives quotas, in line with e.g. the EU ETS.